modelica/ModelicaConference2021/abstracts/abstract_5A_2.md

-Continuous Development and Management of
-Credible Modelica Models
+## Continuous Development and Management of Credible Modelica Models

-Leo Gall1 Martin Otter2 Matthias Reiner2 Matthias Schäfer1 Jakub Toboláˇr2
+**Leo Gall1 Martin Otter, Matthias Reiner, Matthias Schäfer, Jakub Tobolar**

 Abstract

 Modeling and simulation is increasingly used in the design process for a wide span of applications.
 Rising demands and the complexity of modern products also increases the